bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ### Other commander setpoints sending

-If your Crazyflie has a positioning system (LPS, flowdeck, MoCap, Lighthouse), you can also send velocity or position setpoints, like for instance:
+If your Crazyflie has a positioning system (Loco, flowdeck, MoCap, Lighthouse), you can also send velocity or position setpoints, like for instance:

 ```
 send_hover_setpoint(self, vx, vy, yawrate, zdistance)